• Skip to primary navigation

 • Toss chicken with mixture until thoroughly and evenly coated.

-• Cover bowl with plastic wrap and let chicken marinate at least 30 minutes.
+• Cover bowl with plastic wrap and let chicken marinate at least 30 minutes and up to two hours.

-• Preheat oven to 350 or preheat grill to medium high.
+• Preheat oven to 350 degrees Fahrenheit or preheat grill to medium high.

 • Prepare grill by lightly oiling the grates or oiling the grill pan over stop top.
 Set heat to medium high.